Kalamazoo, Michigan: Culture

 The city has an Arts Council.
 On the first Friday of each month, the council organizes the 'Art Hop'.
 Art Hop is a free event, during which downtown businesses and galleries display works by local artists, and patrons 'hop' from venue to venue, enjoying art, live music, and the chance to interact with local artists.
 A popular site during Art Hop is the Park Trades Center, which houses the Kalamazoo Book Arts Center, Glass Art Kalamazoo, and many other studios.

 On New Year's Eve, downtown Kalamazoo is the site of an annual New Year's Fest celebration.
 This celebration is centered at Bronson Park and surrounding venues, allowing patrons to walk from venue to venue to enjoy an all ages showcase of performing arts and other activities (music, magic, comedy, exhibitions, fireworks, food).
 Initiated in 1985, the event has grown in scope and popularity.

 Music groups and other performing artists perform at the downtown State Theatre, Western Michigan University's Miller Auditorium, and Wings Event Center.

 The annual "Eccentric Day" at Bell's Eccentric Cafe celebrates the brewery's Eccentric Ale on the December Friday that marks the end of finals at Western Michigan University.

 The Moped Army was founded in Kalamazoo in 1997.

 There is no longer a zoo in Kalamazoo.
 The Milham Park Zoo closed in 1974.

 Next to Milham Park is the Milham Park Golf Course.
 Completed in 1936, the 18-hole, par-72 course is entirely within the city limits of Kalamazoo.
 During winter, sledding and cross-country skiing are popular activities at the golf course (free of charge).
 In recent years, the Kalamazoo Nordic Skiers club has groomed and maintained skate ski and classic ski trails for community use.

 In 2002, the Kalamazoo Public Library was named "Library of the Year" by Library Journal.
 The library includes a main location and four branch libraries, and until 2010, a bookmobile system.
 In 2014, the library opened 'The Hub', a digital lab open to the public for digitizing photos and video, producing podcasts, preserving old vinyl records, cassettes and VHS tapes, and other services.

-Kalamazoo's theaters and performing groups include the Kalamazoo Civic Players, New Vic Theatre, Farmers Alley Theatre, Crawlspace Theatre Productions, The State Theater, and the Barn Theatre in nearby Augusta.
+Kalamazoo's theaters and performing groups include the Kalamazoo Civic Theatre, The New Vic Theatre, Farmers Alley Theatre, Crawlspace Theatre Productions, The State Theater, and the Barn Theatre in nearby Augusta.
 Plays and musicals are also performed at Kalamazoo College and Western Michigan University.